Guardians vs. Phillies Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Nicholas Castellanos, Jose Ramirez and others in the Philadelphia Phillies-Cleveland Guardians matchup at Progressive Field on Friday at 7:10 PM ET.
+Player prop betting options for Bryson Stott, Jose Ramirez and others are available in the Philadelphia Phillies-Cleveland Guardians matchup at Progressive Field on Saturday, starting at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!